Quentin Tarantino

 III - Quentin Tarantino’s Key to Success

 Quentin Tarantino is one of the greatest directors of his era.
-Here's how he's achieved such success not to mentioned Quentin Tarantino IQ :
+Here's how he's achieved such success, not to mention Quentin Tarantino's IQ :

 1. No one else can see talent in people like he can

-The genius of Tarantino is that not only is Quentin Tarantino IQ extremely high, he also never chooses his cast members based on their level of popularity.
-He chooses them for the roles they have been given based on how well they can execute them.
+The genius of Tarantino is that not only is Quentin Tarantino's IQ extremely high, but he also never chooses his cast members based on their level of popularity.
+He picks them for the roles they have been given based on how well they can execute them.
 It takes talent to recognize talent in others.
 In a sense, Tarantino has mastered this.

 2. He Has No Fear Of Upsetting Others

 Each of Tarantino's movies is released after a good two years.
 He can write and rewrite his script until it is perfect by taking this time.
-A slave who refused to give in was the subject of the tale Tarantino wanted to tell.
+An enslaved person who refused to give in was the subject of the tale Tarantino wanted to tell.
 He doesn't mind getting his hands dirty.

 3. He relies on his knowledge

-He has no qualms about using racist and derogatory language.
-It seems as though he is speaking from the heart.
-Many people have been offended by this and have protested, written op-eds, and refused to see his films because of the way he writes.
+He uses racist and derogatory language without reservation, often speaking directly from his heart.
+Many have been offended by this and protested, wrote op-eds, or declined to see his films due to how he writes.
 Tarantino always felt a connection to black people as a result of his upbringing in a vibrant black community and a desire to share their stories and the lessons he learned from them.

 4. He is simple

 When not promoting a film, Tarantino is utterly unreachable.
-Tarantino leads a quiet, uncomplicated life.
-He continues to enjoy a level of fame that is difficult to maintain when one is not engaged on any social media platforms and does not regularly give interviews to the media.
-This can most definitely be attributed to his talent.
+Tarantino leads an uncomplicated life.
+He maintains his fame without engaging with social media platforms and regularly grants interviews to the media.
+This success can indeed be credited to his talent.

 5. His Speech

-We mentioned Tarantino's talent for upsetting a lot of people with his words.
-We did not discuss how relatable his dialogue is in addition to being contentious.
-He writes the way people speak.
-His dialogue is open and full of expletives and he forces us to dive deep into the conversation.
+We mentioned Tarantino's talent for upsetting many people with his words.
+We should have discussed how relatable his dialogue is in addition to being contentious.
+He writes about the way people speak.
+His talk is open and full of expletives, and he forces us to dive deep into the conversation.

 6. He is not a micromanager

-One of the best scenes in the movie resulted from Tarantino's decision to let the actors continue acting rather than yelling cut when he realized how well the scene was going.
-He also gives his actors room to improvise their lines and, in some cases, to offer suggestions for what they think their characters would say or do.
-One of the secrets to his success is teamwork.
+One of the best scenes in Tarantino's film resulted from his decision to allow his actors to continue performing rather than immediately shouting "Cut!" when he realized how well their scene was progressing.
+Additionally, this allows his actors to improvise lines or suggest what their characters may say or do, teamwork being one of Tarantino's secret ingredients to success.

 7. He Loves Movies

 Tarantino grew up as a movie buff.
 Did he ever imagine achieving such fame?
 Most likely not.
 Nobody genuinely does.
-He was of the opinion that a writer and director who gave a film their all could find a place in Hollywood.
+He thought a writer and director who gave a film their all could find a place in Hollywood.
 He absorbed everything films had to offer as a young person, living and breathing the cinema.
-He is now enjoying the advantages of someone who has spent so much time immersed in a world.
-People seriously underestimate the benefits of learning about the past of an interest.
+He now enjoys the advantages of someone who has spent so much time immersed in a world.
+People need to pay more attention to the benefits of learning about the past of an interest.

 8. Quentin is humble

 Not the least, last.
 There must be some form of appreciation and recognition for success.
 Tarantino has consistently shown genuine awe of his accomplishments throughout his career, which has kept him modest.
-Someone who is aware that their success could be erased at any time has merit.
-One of the most important actions for success is this.
+Someone aware that their success could be erased at any time has merit.
+One of the most critical actions for success is this.
 It's challenging to maintain your modesty when practically every movie you've ever made has been a success.
-Tarantino is someone who is aware that success is dependent on a variety of factors in addition to talent.
+Tarantino is aware that success is dependent on a variety of factors in addition to talent.

 WHAT IS YOUR IQ?